lehibonafe/mern-tracker-aws/README.md

 # mern-tracker-aws

-A serverless application for developers to track their mern development.
+A serverless tracking application for developers to track their development.

 🔗  http://mern-tracker-api-lehi.s3-website-ap-southeast-1.amazonaws.com